melky-melk/COMP2123-Notes/Practice Test.md

 - create(): creates a 1 × 1 matrix where a1,1 = 0.
 - set/get(i, j): set or get the value of the entry ai,j.
 - increase-size: If the current size of the matrix is n × n, increase it to n +1× n +1 such that the new entries are set of 0.
 In other words, A becomes A ′ such that a ′ i,j = ai,j if 1 ≤ i, j ≤ n, and a ′ i,j = 0 otherwise.

+CLAIM: this dynamic matrix will maintain the invariant, that if x = $a[i][j]$ then after increasing the size, x will still be $a[i][j]$

+when increase size occurs, it creates a new array of length n + 1. and transfer all the other array pointers to this new array. this ensures that nothing in the previous arrays have been changed.

+say if we had an array of size n x n. in i,j we had the value x. the pointer array will look like

+[p0,p1,p2 ..., p(n - 2), p(n - 1)]

+each pointer p value pointing to an array of size k\*2 + 1. and x would be inside some p\[i]\[j] or p\[j]\[i+ j]

+increasing the size will change the pointer array to [p0,p1,p2 ..., p(n - 2), p(n - 1), pn]

+meaning that the x value will still be as it was before

 c)
 allocating a single space should take O(1) time